samsonasik/ErrorHeroModule/README.md

 		 // it's for the enable/disable the logger functionality 'enable' => true,

-        // default to true, if set to true, then you can see sample:
+        // for zend-mvc default to true, if set to true, then you can see sample:
         // 1. /error-preview page ( ErrorHeroModule\Controller\ErrorPreviewController )
         // 2. error-preview command (ErrorHeroModule\Controller\ErrorPreviewConsoleController) via
         //       php public/index.php error-preview
+        // for zf-expressive, it can be easily disabled via unregister from routes
         //
         // otherwise(false), you can't see them, eg: on production env.
         'enable-error-preview-page' => true,